Michael Eisenberg: Journalism and social media

-In 1991-1992 Eisenberg was the news editor of ‘’The Commentator,” the student newspaper of Yeshiva University.
+In 1991–1992, Eisenberg was the news editor of The Commentator, a student newspaper of Yeshiva University.
+There, Eisenberg broke a major story about a plan to close the Bernard Revel Graduate School of Jewish Studies, inspiring student protests until the plan was reversed.
+Eisenberg was made an Editor-in-Chief of The Commentator for the 1992–1993 school year.

-In 2005, he launched an Internet blog called "Six Kids and a Full-Time Job,” where he discusses politics, technology, Judaism, Zionism, macroeconomics, investments, entrepreneurship, family and parenting.
+In 2005, he launched an Internet blog called "Six Kids and a Full-Time Job," where he discusses politics, technology, Judaism, Zionism, macroeconomics, investments, entrepreneurship, family and parenting.